miquido/AR_quido/README.md

 3. That's it, you're all set ⚓

 Please see the [example](https://github.com/miquido/AR_quido/tree/main/example) for more info.
-You can also check the details in [API Documentation](https://pub.dev/documentation/ar_quido/latest/), but please note, that it's still work in progress.
+You can also check the details in [API Documentation](https://pub.dev/documentation/ar_quido/latest/).

 ## Disclaimer
 "EasyAR" is the registered trademark or trademark of VisionStar Information